 Free condoms and other safe sex supplies are available on the second floor at 9 Green Street, Augusta and the Terrace Level, Thayer Center for Health, Waterville.
 This resource is open to the public and can be used anonymously.

 Community Education and Resources

-MaineGeneral's Prevention & Healthy Living offers educational presentations on opioid overdose prevention and naloxone use.
+MaineGeneral's Harm Reduction Program offers educational presentations on opioid overdose prevention and naloxone use.
 To schedule one, please call (207) 872-4102.

-- What You Need to Know About Naloxone: A training on how to use intra-nasal emergency opioid overdose kits
+- What You Need to Know About Naloxone: A training on how to use a NARCAN® kit.

-- Sex and Drugs Jeopardy: An interactive presentation about addiction, medication-assisted treatment, opioid overdoses, HIV and Hepatitis A, B and C
+- Sex and Drugs Jeopardy: An interactive presentation about substance use disorder, medication-assisted treatment, overdose, and HIV and Hepatitis A, B and C

 - Information on treatment options in Kennebec and Somerset counties.
 Find treatment options for adults and for teens.